-A 63-year-old member asked:
+A 54-year-old member asked:

-hello dr, i had a mri of my brain. it came back as slight chronic microvascular ischemic changes. what does that mean? also what does a air cell mean?
+Hello dr, i had a mri of my brain. it came back as slight chronic microvascular ischemic changes. what does that mean? also what does a air cell mean?

 Neurosurgery 27 years experience

 Aging changes: As we get older, arteries harden and we see small vessel changes in the brain due to aging.
 They simply mean the brain doesn't work as well as it did when we are young and mostly attest to our slowly diminishing function.
 These are microvascular ischemic changes.
 You probably don't notice these changes.

 Air cells are bony areas of the skull with air spaces in them- normal.

 5.8k viewsReviewed Feb 26, 2021

 Nonspecific: The radiologist mentioned "microvascular" ischemic changes as correlation to appearance of white matter lesions, but these are truly nonspecific, and can be seen with many situations: smoking, hypertension, prior head injury, migraine, etc., besides expected arteriosclerosis.
 These should not be construed as indicative of ongoing disease in absence of clinical correlation.

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.